MarekO321/ETS2-Telemetry-OBS-skins-/Readme.md

 ## Usage in OBS:
 - 1| Go to the localhost/25555.
-- 2| Find skin with title Simple OBS Fuel skin.
+- 2| Find skin with title Simple OBS Fuel skin and Simple OBS Speed skin.
-- 3| Open it.
+- 3| Open them.
-- 4| Copy the link from your browser.
+- 4| Copy the links from your browser.
-- 5| Paste that link to the Browse source in OBS.
+- 5| Paste that links to the Browser source in OBS.
 - 6| Set the width to **270px** and height to **60px**.
 ![alt text](https://github.com/MarekO321/ETS2-Telemetry-OBS-skins-/blob/master/obs%20fuel%20skin.PNG)